saronraut/sqlalchemy-Challenge/README.md

             -"/api/v1.0/<start>"
             -"/api/v1.0/<start>/<end>" = tmin,tavg,tmax

-# Modules that needed to imported were already provided in the notebook.
+## Modules that needed to imported were already provided in the notebook.

+## Utilized Solutions provided by the instruction to check if I was in the write path when writting my codes.

+    Solutions provided by the instructor was used as reference to compile some codes for troubleshooting.